 For the no-bake lemon cheesecake:

-- 2 cups graham crackers or vanilla wafers crumbs
+- 2 cups ground graham crackers, digestive biscuits or vanilla wafers crumbs also work

-- ½ cup unsalted butter, browned and cooled (find step-by-step instructions here)
+- ½ cup unsalted butter, regular or browned and cooled (find step-by-step instructions here)

 - 21 ounces cream cheese, at room temperature